tannewt/wa-law.org/bill/2021-22/sb/5310/1/README.md

 Violating Commercial Fishing Area or Time 1 (RCW 77.15.550(3)(b))

+## Section 6
+> This section adds a new section to an existing chapter [9A.82](/rcw/09A_washington_criminal_code/9A.82_criminal_profiteering_act.md).
+Here is the [modified chapter](rcw/09A_washington_criminal_code/9A.82_criminal_profiteering_act.md) for context.

+1. A person commits the offense of leading an organized riot by:

+    a.
+Intentionally organizing, managing, directing, supervising, or financing any three or more persons with the intent to promote the accomplishment of a pattern of criminal mischief, harassment, or destruction of property; or

+    b.
+Intentionally inciting or inducing others to engage in violence or intimidation with the intent to further or promote the accomplishment of a pattern of behavior which causes injury or substantial risk of injury to another person.

+2. [Empty]

+    a.
+Except as provided in (b) of this subsection, leading an organized riot is a class C felony.

+    b.
+Leading an organized riot is a class B felony when the person is armed with a deadly weapon and uses the deadly weapon in commission of the crime by intentionally displaying the deadly weapon in an intimidating or threatening manner during the riot.

+## Section 8
+> This section adds a new section to an existing chapter [46.61](/rcw/46_motor_vehicles/46.61_rules_of_the_road.md).
+Here is the [modified chapter](rcw/46_motor_vehicles/46.61_rules_of_the_road.md) for context.

+1. A person is guilty of obstructing a highway if the person, acting with three or more other persons:

+    a.
+Having no privilege to do so, recklessly, intentionally, or knowingly obstructs the passage of motor vehicles on a highway; or

+    b.
+After receiving a verbal warning to disperse by a peace officer, intentionally obstructs the passage of motor vehicles on a highway.

+2. For purposes of this section, "obstruct" means to render impassable or to render passage unreasonably inconvenient or hazardous.

+3. Obstructing a highway under this section is a class C felony.

+4. A person lawfully operating a motor vehicle on a highway is not liable for civil damages for injuries sustained to persons or property while reasonably attempting to avoid or flee a person who was obstructing a highway at the time of the injury.

+## Section 9
+> This section adds a new section to an existing chapter [9A.84](/rcw/09A_washington_criminal_code/9A.84_public_disturbance.md).
+Here is the [modified chapter](rcw/09A_washington_criminal_code/9A.84_public_disturbance.md) for context.

+1. A person is guilty of the crime of rioting if, acting with seven or more persons, he or she knowingly and unlawfully participates in an assembly and causes damage to property or injury to other persons or there are acts of conduct within that group which create a substantial risk of causing injury to any person, or substantial harm to property.

+2. [Empty]

+    a.
+Except as provided in (b) of this subsection, the crime of rioting is a gross misdemeanor.

+    b.
+The crime of rioting is a class C felony if the person is armed with a deadly weapon during the commission of the crime and uses the deadly weapon to cause damage to property or injury to other persons.

 ## Section 10
 > This section modifies existing section [9A.84.010](/rcw/09A_washington_criminal_code/9A.84_public_disturbance.md).
 Here is the [modified chapter](rcw/09A_washington_criminal_code/9A.84_public_disturbance.md) for context.